Nonstabilizerness Estimation using Graph Neural Networks: Background

-Methods based on Matrix Product States~\cite{haug2023quantifying,lami2023nonstabilizerness,lami2024unveiling,tarabunga2024nonstabilizerness}, and more in general Tensor Networks, offer a framework to compute $M_2$ efficiently in the number of qubits but in running time that depends exponentially on the bond dimensions.
-Then, these methods represent a powerful theoretical framework, but with practical limitations to low bond dimensions~\cite{tarabunga2023many}.
+Methods based on Matrix Product States~\cite{haug2023quantifying,lami2023nonstabilizerness,lami2024unveiling,tarabunga2024nonstabilizerness}, and more in general Tensor Networks, offer a framework to compute $M_2$ efficiently in the number of qubits but in running time that scales as a polynomial of degree four in the bond dimension~\cite{haug2023quantifying}.
+These methods represent a powerful theoretical framework, but with practical limitations to low bond dimensions~\cite{tarabunga2023many}.
 To overcome those limitations, recent advances have been made towards efficient $M_2$ computations using Neural Quantum States~\cite{sinibaldi2025non}.

-In the general case, the computational cost to compute $M_2$ of a quantum state using the Equation~\ref{sre_formula} grows exponentially with respect to the number of qubits $n$~\cite{leone2022stabilizer}, as it requires estimating $4^n$ expectation values, corresponding to all possible combinations of Pauli strings.
+However, in the general case, the computational cost to compute $M_2$ of a quantum state using the Equation~\ref{sre_formula} grows exponentially with respect to the number of qubits $n$~\cite{leone2022stabilizer}, as it requires estimating $4^n$ expectation values, corresponding to all possible combinations of Pauli strings.